You can configure the connections to vCenter instances by running the vCenter configuration workflows in the vRealize Orchestrator client.

 - (Optional) Enter the user domain.

-- (Optional) Enter the URLs for the vSphere storage management endpoints.
+- (Optional) On the Additional Endpoints tab, enter the URLs for the vSphere storage management endpoints.

 You can configure the Policy-Based Management (PBM) endpoint, the Storage Monitoring Service (SMS) endpoint, or both.

 - Enter the URL of PBM endpoint.
 The default vSphere 6.5 PBM endpoint URL is https://vSphereHostName:443/pbm.

 - Enter the URL of SMS endpoint.
 The default vSphere 6.5 SMS endpoint URL is https://vSphereHostName:443/sms/sdk.

 After the workflow runs successfully, the vCenter instance and all vSphere objects that belong to it appear in the Inventory view.